AdobeDocs/app-builder/guides/architecture_overview.md

 ### Headful Application

 This is a full-fledged UI Single Page Application served out of the out-of-the-box Content Delivery Network.
-It calls directly [Adobe Product APIs](https://www.adobe.io/apis.html) from the client when applicable, or from serverless actions and/or sequences deployed to [Runtime](https://github.com/AdobeDocs/adobeio-runtime), when there is a stronger need for orchestration of [Adobe Product APIs](https://www.adobe.io/apis.html) calls with 3rd party APIs., or with Adobe Identity Management System for authentication purpose.
+It calls directly [Adobe Product APIs](https://www.adobe.io/apis.html) from the client when applicable, or from serverless actions and/or sequences deployed to [Runtime](https://github.com/AdobeDocs/adobeio-runtime), when there is a stronger need for orchestration of [Adobe Product APIs](https://www.adobe.io/apis.html) calls with 3rd party APIs, or with Adobe Identity Management System for authentication purpose.

 ## JAMStack: Anatomy of an Adobe Custom Application